Lagoon Camp: Information from the owner

 Room types at Lagoon Camp

 Lagoon can accommodate up to 16 guests in eight expansive tents, each with a private deck, spacious living area and bathroom all offering picturesque views over the river.
 With special gauze walls you can enjoy the view from within your tent and these can be perfect to wake up to in a morning or enjoy during an afternoon soak in the bath.
 The bathroom also has both indoor and outdoor showers and double washbasins.
-One of the tents also comprises a second bedroom with twin beds, ideal for families.
 All tents have cooling thatched roofs and ceiling fans

 Activities at Lagoon Camp

 The boat experience is a soothing tonic, a contrast to the vigorous efforts of searching for mammals from a vehicle or on foot.
 Sit back and while away the hours, stopping to gaze at a multitude of spectacular birds and bathing elephant and enjoy the vistas of the river systems.
 However, don not be surprised should the peace be shattered by the snort of a territorial hippo warning the boat of his presence!
 Double-decker boats are used to provide a better vantage point and offer a wonderful position to enjoy the waterways and their varied inhabitants.